AdilGabdullin/dxf-viewer/README.md

 `npm run my-build` to build the distribution.

+IMPORTANT: To make newly created build work, you need to rename "/dist/index.html" to "/dist/index.php"

 `npm run my-serve` to run development server.

-IMPORTANT: To make newly created build work, you need to rename "/dist/index.html" to "/dist/index.php"
+IMPORTANT: to run locally edit "/src/index.html". see comments at line 22

 Place static files(e.g. dxf) to "/public"